Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 We go into full detail in our tennis ball machine buying guide on why you should avoid buying used ones.

-The only time that it’s acceptable is if you’re buying it off a friend and you know for a fact how often and how rigorously it’s been used.
+The only time that it’s acceptable is if you’re buying it from a friend and you know for a fact how often and how rigorously it’s been used.

 There’s no reason to take a gamble on a used one otherwise.

-If you want to run some drills and improve your movement speed and reaction time, getting some cones and weaving through them as you play can make a world of difference in the long run.
+If you want to run some drills and improve your movement speed and reaction time, getting some cones and weaving through them on the court can make a world of difference in the long run.

 You’re Ready to Rule the Court

-Now that you know everything you need to about all the different tennis gear out there, what’s going to stop you from building up your arsenal of tennis gear and absolutely dominating the competition?
+Now that you know everything you need to about all the different tennis gear on the market, what’s going to stop you from building up your arsenal of tennis gear and absolutely dominating the competition?

-Your gear isn’t going to define how good you are, but it certainly is going to make small differences in the right areas that will help you with wherever you’re weak in tennis.Last updated on:
+Your gear isn’t going to define how good you are, but it certainly is going to make small differences in your comfort and consistency on the court.
+For more detail on many of the product types listed above, check out our Recommended Gear page!